wp-plugins/backup-wp/readme.txt

 Weekly backups are the best option for you.
 Wordpress backup provides a scheduler which will care everything for you automatically based on your preferences (daily, weekly, monthly).

-**How can I upgrade to PRO version?**
+**How can I upgrade to Backup PRO version?**

-Our pro version available [here](http://sygnoos.com/wpbackup/).
+Order our Wordress Backup Pro version [here](http://sygnoos.com/wpbackup/).
 You can choose any plan which the best fits your needs.

 == Changelog ==